-At the end of the first three weeks of each grading period you will be given written notice if your child's performance in any course in English language arts, mathematics, science, or social studies is near or below 70, or is below the expected level of performance.
-If your child receives a grade lower than 70 in any class or subject during a grading period, you will be requested to schedule a conference with the teacher of that class or subject.
-Please call (858-7140) or come by the office to schedule an appointment.
-Progress reports will be sent home on September 12,
+Every three weeks of each grading period you will be given written notice of your child's performance in any course in English language arts, reading, mathematics, science, or social studies is near or below 70, or is below the expected level of performance.
+If your child receives a grade lower than 70 in any class or subject during a grading period, you are recommended to schedule a conference with the teacher of that class or subject.
+Please call (858 - 7140) or come by the office to schedule an appointment.
+Progress reports will be sent home on September 9, 2021, September 30, 2021, November 11, 2021, December 9, 2021, February 3, 2022, February 24, 2022, April 14, 2022, and May 5, 2022.

-2019, October 24, 2019, December 5, 2019, January 30, 2020, March 19, 2020, and April 30, 2020.
 Progress reports MUST be signed by the parent and returned to your child's teacher within two school days.